Term Loan: Definition and Meaning | Spark Finance Glossary

 Term Loan

-A term loan is the most straightforward form of business borrowing: a lender advances a fixed sum of money that is repaid in regular (usually monthly) instalments over an agreed period, with interest charged at an agreed rate.
-At the end of the term, the loan is fully repaid.
+A term loan is the most common form of business lending.
+A lender advances a fixed sum of money, which is repaid in regular instalments (usually monthly) of capital and interest over a defined term.
+At the end of the term, the loan is fully repaid and the facility closes.

 Need expert advice?